Arjun-0/project-too_legit_to_overfit/proposal/proposal.md

 ## 3\.
 Data analysis plan

 We will try to look for correlations between category and popularity, number of ratings, and playtime.
-The most common categories are
+The most common categories are:

 ``` r
 board_games_splitcats <- board_games %>%